This program is Part 2 in our

 If you believe you meet the eligibility requirements above, the next step is to:

-Entrepreneurial lead (EL): Typically a graduate student or postdoctoral researcher who leads the team and is committed to commercialization.
+• Entrepreneurial Lead (EL): Typically a graduate student, postdoctoral researcher, or staff member who leads the customer discovery process and is committed to the commercialization of the technology.

-Industry mentor (IM): An industry expert with business/entrepreneurial experience who is independent from the technology development and team.
+• Industry Mentor (IM): An experienced entrepreneur or industry professional, external to the technology development, who provides guidance on business strategy.
 If you need help identifying an IM, please contact the Entrepreneurial Institute at entrepreneur@nyu.edu.

-4. Select your cohort: After completing a successful interview, you will be invited to select the cohort that your team would like to attend.
+6. Select your cohort: After completing a successful interview, you will be invited to select the cohort that your team would like to attend.
 Be sure all team members are available to attend all I-Corps session dates and times.
+Upcoming cohorts are listed here.

 Benefits